To first show what the flash below is doing.

 Photoshop ACR white balance on the white card was 6100K -3 tint.

-Hanging is a Porta Brace White Balance Card, 5x7 inches, plastic, durable, washable, accurate, $5 at B&H. It is all that is needed, plus some software to click it.
-The WhiBal card is also very good.
+Hanging is a Porta Brace White Balance Card, 5x7 inches, plastic, durable, washable, accurate, about $5 at B&H or Adorama.
+It is all that is needed, plus some software to click it.
+The Whibal brand white balance card is also very good, and they claim to test each card, and it costs a little more.

-FWIW, I do WB in Raw, but use camera Auto WB for the embedded JPG shown on the rear LCD.
+FWIW, I adjust WB in Raw, but use camera Auto WB just for the preview and histogram shown on the camera rear LCD.

 Above is the same image just above, alternating with standard Flash White Balance (5500K in Adobe).